About Frank

-Frank counsels clients across a range of industries — including manufacturing, technology, chemicals, materials, financial services and consulting — on emerging regulations, disclosure practices, shareholder activism and governance trends.
-He has particular depth in advising companies through periods of strategic change and turbulence, including leadership transitions, evolving corporate strategy, transformative transactions, governance modernization and engagement with federal and state securities regulators and stock exchanges.
-Additionally, Frank leads cross-functional teams of attorneys and non-attorney legal professionals representing clients in complex public and private mergers, acquisitions and divestitures, corporate governance enhancement, shareholder activism defence, financial reporting and disclosure, as well as venture capital fundraising.
+Frank serves as primary outside governance and securities counsel to a range of public and private companies – including NYSE- and Nasdaq-listed issuers in manufacturing, technology, chemicals, materials, financial services and consulting – advising boards and management on annual meeting preparation and proxy strategy, Compensation Discussion and Analysis (CD&A) development and executive compensation disclosure, Securities and Exchange Commission (SEC) and stock exchange compliance, stockholder rights plans and takeover defense, shareholder activism response and investor engagement.
+He has particular depth counseling companies through periods of strategic pressure and turbulence, including leadership transitions, internal investigations, distressed disclosure situations, governance modernization and engagement with state and federal securities regulators.
+Frank leads cross-functional teams representing clients in complex public and private mergers, acquisitions and divestitures, as well as capital markets transactions and venture capital financings.

-Frank’s extensive and varied in-house experience gives him a unique perspective into the needs of his clients.
-His multiple roles have included serving as senior director, US corporate securities and M&A at a clean technology company, as well as vice president, corporate secretary and deputy general counsel of a global chemical manufacturer, where he was responsible for managing all board affairs, led the investor relations function, as well as advised the board and senior leadership on securities, governance and capital markets matters.
-His earlier in-house roles included serving as M&A and securities counsel for a large national bank and as control bid attorney for the Ohio Division of Securities.
+Frank’s extensive in-house background gives him a distinctive perspective that outside counsel rarely possess.
+He has served as vice president, corporate secretary and deputy general counsel of a global public company, where he managed all board affairs, led investor relations and advised senior leadership on securities, governance, and capital markets matters.
+Earlier in-house roles included M&A and securities counsel at a major national bank and control bid attorney at the Ohio Division of Securities.
+That career arc – from securities regulator to in-house general counsel to private practice partner – means Frank understands not just the law, but the institutional reality his clients navigate every day.

 • Represented a US$1 billion venture-backed private company in a significant corporate reorganization, including multiple venture financing rounds, divestitures and executive leadership transitions and public-company readiness.